 Catalyst Quartet has been invited as guest artist at important music festivals, including the Virginia Arts Festival, Maverick Concerts, Mainly Mozart in San Diego, the Great Lakes Chamber Music Festival, Sitka Music Festival, Juneau Jazz and Classics, Strings Music Festival, the Vail International Dance Festival, and the Grand Canyon Music Festival where they appear annually.
 They opened the Festival del Sole in Napa, California with Joshua Bell in 2014 and participated that year in England’s Aldeburgh Music Foundation String Quartet Residency with two performances in Jubilee Hall.
-The quartet served as principal players and featured ensemble with the Sphinx Virtuosi on six national tours.
 Recent seasons have brought international engagements in Mexico, Argentina, Colombia and Puerto Rico, and expanded tours throughout the United States.
-The ensemble’s New York City presence has included at Lincoln Center, the Metropolitan Museum of Art, at Columbia University’s Miller Theatre, for Schneider Concerts at The New School, and their own series: CQ@Howl launched in 2018.
-Following six concerts with Grammy Award-winning jazz vocalist Cécile McLorin Salvant for Jazz at Lincoln Center.
-The subsequent recording won the 2018 Grammy Award for Best Jazz Vocal Album.
+The ensemble’s New York City presence has included at Lincoln Center, the Metropolitan Museum of Art, City Center, at Columbia University’s Miller Theatre, for Schneider Concerts at The New School, and their own series: CQ@Howl launched in 2018.
+Following six concerts with jazz vocalist Cécile McLorin Salvant for Jazz at Lincoln Center, the subsequent recording won the 2018 Grammy Award for Best Jazz Vocal Album.

 Their recordings span the scope of their interests and artistry.
 Their debut album The Bach/Gould Project - features its own arrangement of J.S.
 Bach’s monumental Goldberg Variations paired with Glenn Gould’s String Quartet Op.
 1. Catalyst Quartet can also be heard on Strum, the solo debut of CQ violinist, composer Jessie Montgomery, Bandaneon y cuerdas, tango inspired music for string quartet and Bandaneon by JP Jofre, and Dreams and Daggers, their 2 CD Grammy winning album with Cecile McLorin Salvant.
 Catalyst has performed on numerous television and radio broadcasts for Detroit Public Television, American Public Media’s Performance Today, and Chicago, Houston, Seattle and Vermont local stations.
-The ensemble has been featured in The Strad and Strings Magazine.
+The ensemble has been featured in The Strad, Strings Magazine, and BachTRack.com.